seangenabe/etagger/test/readme.md

 # Gotchas

 * Remember to put heavy objects outside ava assertions.
-Heavy object can tax `power-assert` and hang the test.
+Heavy objects can tax `power-assert` and hang the test.